Joselyne123/PIZZA/README.md

 ## PIZZA
-## his website show the pizza and it prices and we deleriver it for you enjoy it.
+## This website show the pizza and it prices and we deleriver it for you enjoy it.
  by: INGABIRE Joselyne
  # Description
  this website show our product, prices and Orders to show our customer we have all type of pizza you prefer and we can deliver it for your by adding you location and it free. by creating your favorite Pizza this website is for your as our customer. this project have developed using :